 So, who are your ancestors?
 How can you decipher the code they left behind, which reveals their amazing story and a more complete picture of your family tree?

 One solution is DNA testing.
-Its popularity has exploded in recent years, with the number of consumers signing up for testing kits more than doubling in 2019.
+Its popularity has exploded in recent years, with the total number of people tested by consumer genetics companies projected to double in 2021, according to an MIT study.
 This DNA boom has made genetic testing one of the hottest conversation starters at dinner tables and water coolers across the world.

-The DNA market doubled in 2019—for the third year in a row.
+The DNA market is projected to double in 2021—for the 5th year in a row.

 It’s no surprise that DNA tests are in high demand.
 The things you learn from them are irresistible:

-With so many people clamoring to get their hands on the benefits listed above, more and more DNA test companies have been rising to meet them.
-Unfortunately, they’re not all created equal.
+With so many people clamoring to get their hands on the benefits listed above, more and more DNA testing companies have been rising to meet them.

 Some brands have a great marketing team with a massive advertising budget.
 You might see/hear their ads everywhere.
 That’s because they’re spending millions to make sure you’ve heard of them.